ockertbotha/java-dev-on-ubuntu/README.md

 ## 1. Ubuntu 18.04 LTS
 This guide is not going to cover the installation and configuration of the OS or the tools and utilities used to reach this point but they are confirmed here for completeness:
+- [ ] Next clean installation change this section to include the details on how to check for and correctly install some of the utilities, especially cover ssh key file permissions.
 - Ubuntu 18.04 LTS
 - git-core
 - curl